feathersjs-ecosystem/feathers-hooks/README.md

 #### Dynamic Registrations

-If you register a `before` or `after` hook for a certain method in one place and then register another `before` or `after` hook for the same method `feathers-hooks` will automatically execute them in a chained fashion **in the order that they were registered**.
+If you register a `before` or `after` hook for a certain method in one place and then register another `before` or `after` hook for the same method, `feathers-hooks` will automatically execute them in a chained fashion **in the order that they were registered**.

 > **Pro Tip:** _This works well if you have more dynamic or conditional hooks._